dinobossytnew/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/resource.md

 {% hint style="warning" %}
 #### **IMPORTANT**

-If you previously created this item and already used `/iazip` command and now you change the `model_id` you have to use this command.\
+If you previously created this item and already used `/iazip` command and now you change the `custom_model_data ` you have to use this command.\
 It's **very important** to run the command `/iacleancache items` to **remove unused IDs** and **update** the **changed ID**.
 {% endhint %}